What's on this Page:

 3.)
 If you're using a touchscreen/digital device, is it accessible for you?
 Do they have audio that will play to allow deaf/hard of hearing people to vote (voting location should offer this option in least one voting booth)?
 Are you comfortable with the security & integrity of voting digitally?

-Answers to concerns about paper ballots: If you vote in person polling location should always allow you to have another paper ballot if you have one that you made a mistake on but that you did not turn in as a complete ballot.
+Concerns about Paper Ballots: If you vote in person polling location should always allow you to have another paper ballot if you have one that you made a mistake on but that you did not turn in as a complete ballot.
 Even if your ballot was mailed to you, you typically have the right to go to an early voting or Election Day site and vote in person, instead.
 You cannot do both, so make sure that if you're worried about having filled in the wrong circle for a ballot, you do not complete the ballot or turn it in to a poll worker, who may consider it a returned ballot.
 If you have a paper ballot that was sent to you by mail but you plan to vote in-person instead, make sure you destroy your old paper ballot, so that the ballot you finally complete is the one that is counted!

 Voter Protection Hotlines